redoctopus/418-project-site/README.md

 ## Schedule
+(Last updated 04/25/2017)

 ### Week 1 (4/10-4/15)
 - Research and finalize raytracing codebase to be used as the baseline

+### Week 2 (4/16-4/22)
 - Familiarize with codebase, get a feel for how everything is laid out and how it works
+- Build and have baseline timings

-### Week 2 (4/16-4/22)
+### Week 3 (4/23-4/29)
 - Implement naive multithreading
-- Start a naive SIMD implementation
-- If time allows, start optimizations and tweaks to SIMD to aim for 4x speedup

-### Week 3 (4/23-4/29)
-- Finish up with SIMD implementation and optimizations
 - Tuesday, April 25: Checkpoint!
-(Have a working and nontrivial SIMD implementation, record speedup achieved)
-- Thursday, April 27: If time allows, start working on a framework for adaptive subsampling
+- Modify output stream to draw to screen instead of .png (SDL)
+- Rotation and re-draw

 ### Week 4 (4/30-5/6)
+- Start a naive SIMD implementation
-- Finish framework for adaptive subsampling
+- Start framework for adaptive subsampling
 - Implement adaptive subsampling, record speedup
 - Work out work distribution and analyze amount of divergent execution caused by adaptive subsampling